OpenPrinting/braille-printer-app/README.md

 driver package.
 A conversion to a Printer Application is in the works and will get committed here soon.

-For compiling and using this package CUPS (2.2.2 or newer), libcupsfilters 2.x, and libppd are needed.
+For compiling and using this package see INSTALL file.

-You will also need at least cups-filters 2.x, liblouis, ImageMagick, and poppler-utils.
-Recommended is to also have liblouisutdml, antiword, docx2txt for more sophisticated Braille generation representing also the formatting of the input text.
-None of these is needed for compiling braille-printer-app.

 Report bugs to